What Blood Types Can’t Have Kids Together? | Vital Compatibility Facts

 • Rh-negative mothers with Rh-positive partners must be cautious about sensitization.

-• Other combinations rarely cause serious issues.
+• Other combinations rarely cause serious issues based on blood type alone.

 The Genetics Behind Blood Types Affecting Offspring